5hraddha/around-the-us-vanilla-js/README.md

 ## Future Improvements
 1. The data on the webpage should persist between page reloads.
-2. The user should have ability to add pictures.
+2. The user should have ability to add pictures - Done.

 ## Demo
 [Enjoy the live project](https://5hraddha.github.io/web_project_4/)